fa-fifi/keycloak_wrapper/README.md

 - **AndroidX** is required for this package.
 Starting from Flutter v1.12.13, newly created projects already enable AndroidX by default.
 In case your project was created prior to this Flutter version, please migrate it before using this package.
 You can follow this migration [guide](https://docs.flutter.dev/release/breaking-changes/androidx-migration) provided by the Flutter team.

 ## 🕹️ Platform Configuration
+Below are the configurations for each supported platform.

 ### Android Setup
 Go to the `build.gradle` file for your Android app to specify the custom scheme so that there should be a section in it that look similar to the following but replace `<your_custom_scheme>` with the desired value.